seancanny091/AIML_PAA_51/README.md

 [Link to Coupons Dataset](/coupons.csv)

-The programming language used was Python, and the libraries used were: Pandas, Seaborn, Matplotlib, and numpy The specifics of the analysis, including code, visualizations, comments, and observations are contained in the following Jupiter Notebook:
+The programming language used was Python, and the libraries used were: pandas, seaborn, matplotlib, numpy, and sweetviz.
+The specifics of the analysis, including code, visualizations, comments, and observations are contained in the following Jupiter Notebook:

 [Link to Jupyter Notebook](/PAA_51.jpynb)